cargaona/pronsy/README.md

 The UDP implementation has a more elaborated approach, it features a custom queue created on top of a channel and the limit of the 'handled messages' is set by the channel buffer size.
-The message to be solved the 'Proxy Service' goes through a goroutine that reads the message from the socket and send it to the queue.
+The message to be solved by the 'Proxy Service' goes through a goroutine that reads the message from the socket and send it to the queue.
 On the other side, there is a 'Dequeue' function that also works concurrently getting the messages from the queue and sending them to the